wentelteefje/safe-merkleproofs/README.md

 If we want to obtain a Merkle proof for $H_3$ instead, then the necessary hashes are $H_4$ and $H_{12}$.

-In general, a Merkle proof can be obtained by starting from the selected leaf and moving up the tree.
-At each level, select the sibling node (the node adjacent to the current node) and add it to the proof list.
+In general, we can obtain a Merkle proof by starting from the selected leaf and moving up the tree.
+At each level, we select the sibling node (the node adjacent to the current node) and add it to the proof list.
 The sibling node is necessary because it provides the information needed to reconstruct the parent node at each step.
-Continue this process of moving up the tree, selecting sibling nodes at each level, until you reach the root of the Merkle tree.
+We continue this process of moving up the tree, selecting sibling nodes at each level, until we reach the root of the Merkle tree.
 The collection of these sibling nodes forms the Merkle proof.

 The significant advantage of this approach in Web3 applications is that only the Merkle root needs to be stored on-chain.
 A smart contract can be employed to verify a proof for a particular leaf.
 This is crucial since block space is typically a costly resource.